 What is the course about?

-Good, driving drum parts with human swing are a vital component to any song.
-Without a solid, compelling drum track the best music can become stale and repetitive.
-In this class we will look at methods to improve your drum programming and make it more life-like, give it more swing and the variation critical to an effective rhythm track.
-We will look at techniques to bring life to your rhythm tracks that you will be able to apply to all genres of music.
+Good, driving drum parts with human swing are a vital component to any song; without a solid, compelling drum track the best music can become stale and repetitive.
+Learn how to improve your drum programming and make it more life-like, give it more swing and the variation critical to an effective rhythm track.

 What will we cover?